dsouzaalfred/dsouzaalfred.github.io/_posts/2020-10-04-js-array-methods.md

 ## find  {#array-find}
 The [`.find()`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/find "MDN .find documentation") method takes a test function and returns the value of the first element that passes the test.

-Where `.includes()` tells you if a restaurant servers your favourite dish, `.find()` will get you the dish if the restaurant servers it.
+Where `.includes()` tells you if a restaurant serves your favourite dish, `.find()` will get you the dish if the restaurant serves it.

 So the dishes are our elements inside an array.
 Checking if the restaurant serves your favourite dish is a function.
 And `.find()` check each dish and first instance it comes across your favourite dish it will get it for you.